laurentperrinet/laurentperrinet.github.io/content/publication/masson-12/index.md

+---
----abstract: Short-latency ocular following are reflexive, tracking eye movements that are observed in human and non-human primates in response to a sudden and brief translation of the image.
+abstract: Short-latency ocular following are reflexive, tracking eye movements that are observed in human and non-human primates in response to a sudden and brief translation of the image.
 Initial, open-loop part of the eye acceleration reflects many of the properties attributed to low-level motion processing.
 We review a very large set